bcrowell/karl/pj/README.md

     #js foo(bar);

-In assignment statements, if certain keywords such as sin, log, **, ... occur in the rhs of the source code, run the rhs through translate_maxima.
+In assignment statements, if certain keywords such as sin, log, **, ... occur in the rhs of the source code, pj runs the rhs through translate_maxima.

 The script should be invoked with a command-line argument that specifies the name of the module, to be prepended to all function definitions.
 Following python's convention, this would normally be the